Julez404/locomotive_controller/README.md

 ## Additional Notes

 * In remote mode (Umschalt-B=1) L-Bremse, L-Laut, L-Spare and the corrosponding PWM Outputs are not used.
 * Change in direction is locked by the current speed source (B-GAS or L-Gas).
-Change will only take effect when Speed os belot 4% utilization.
+Change will only take effect when Speed os below 4% utilization.

 ## Open Question

-* If Umschalt-B is high (remote mode) do the PWM outputs need to chagne state to input to avoid problems with external voltages?
+* If Umschalt-B is high (remote mode) do the PWM outputs need to change state to *input* to avoid problems with external voltages?
 * What does PWM-Laut do?